stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 type: string
 ```
 This defines the type of resource.
-In this case *image*.
+In this case *dockerOptions*.
 This cannot be changed once set.

 ```